 Is an HMO Mortgage different to a regular mortgage?

 Yes, an HMO mortgage is different to a regular mortgage.
 A typical buy-to-let mortgage is only designed for households with one family as tenants – meaning that this mortgage is not satisfactory for a landlord looking to rent out an HMO to multiple households.

 If you decided to take out a regular mortgage on an HMO property, you would be breaking the terms and conditions of the mortgage, and your lenders would therefore be likely to take legal action.

 Sell your property with We Buy Any Home

-Any location, any condition, we buy any house.
-We can provide you with an offer for your UK property – Cardiff to Clyde, Durham to Dover.
+In any location, and any condition, we buy any house.
+We’ll provide you with an offer for your UK property.
 Our specialist team have helped assist thousands of people to a quick and stress-free house sale.

-Fill in our enquiry form below if you are interested in getting a cash offer for your house.
+Fill out the form below to get a cash offer for your house.